dafny-lang/dafny/docs/DafnyRef/Specifications.md

 ## 5.1.
 Specification Clauses

-Within expressions in specification clauseis, you can use [specification expressions](#sec-list-of-specification-expressions) along with any [other expressions](#sec-expressions) you need.
+Within expressions in specification clauses, you can use [specification expressions](#sec-list-of-specification-expressions) along with any [other expressions](#sec-expressions) you need.

 ### 5.1.1.
 Requires Clause {#sec-requires-clause}